 Emphasizes laboratory computing tools such as text editing, spreadsheet programming, and the operation of microcomputers interfaced with laboratory instruments.
 Includes fundamentals of programming in an appropriate language.
+MH 210 usually is offered each Spring Quarter.

 240. Scientific Programming (5).
 Pr., MH 151 and the permission of the instructor or MH 161.